hantsy/spring6-sandbox/docs/boot-http-service.md

 #### Implementing `PostApi`

 We implement the `PostApi` interface from the shared module and declare it as a Spring `@RestController`.
-The routing annotations in the interface are automatically recognized, eliminating the need for explicit path mapping rules.
+The routing annotations in the interface are automatically recognized, eliminating the need for explicit request mapping rules.

 ```java
 @RestController